Skip to main content

 Active Directory credentials

-When SMB or LDAP for NFS is enabled, Cloud Volumes Service interacts with the Active Directory controllers to create a machine account object to use for authentication.
+When SMB or LDAP for NFS is enabled, Google Cloud NetApp Volumes interacts with the Active Directory controllers to create a machine account object to use for authentication.
 This is no different from how a Windows SMB client joins a domain and requires the same access rights to Organizational Units (OUs) in Active Directory.

 Permissions needed to create SMB machine accounts

-To add Cloud Volumes Service machine objects to an Active Directory, an account that either has administrative rights to the domain or has delegated permissions to create and modify machine account objects to a specified OU is required.
+To add Google Cloud NetApp Volumes machine objects to an Active Directory, an account that either has administrative rights to the domain or has delegated permissions to create and modify machine account objects to a specified OU is required.
 You can do this with the Delegation of Control Wizard in Active Directory by creating a custom task that provides a user access to creation/deletion of computer objects with the following access permissions provided:

 • Read/Write